 The National Portrait Collection was established in 1998 with 25 original portraits, and coincided with our 25th anniversary.
 Since then, the collection has grown to 75 portraits of various mediums including photography, oil and watercolour.
 The collection is regularly exhibited in our home in Toronto.

 The CLGA’s collections development and management program provides core services and is really the heart of the organization.
-Supported by the Executive Director and Archives Manager, lead archivists and librarians coordinate the acquisition, processing and long-term management of all materials that come into the Archives.
+Supported by the Executive Director, lead archivists and librarians coordinate the acquisition, processing, and long-term management of all materials that come into the Archives.